MoralisWeb3/docs/docs/01-web3-data-api/solana/getting-started/get-your-api-key.md

 ## Step 2: Get API Key

-Get your Web3 API key from the [Moralis dashboard](https://admin.moralis.io/) by going to one of your existing project > Settings > Secrets > Copy one of your secrests.

-:::info Keep Your API Key Safe

-Your API key is linked to your private account.
-Keep your keys safe by following these best practices:

-- Provide access only to those who need it
+Get your `Web3 Api Key`: Log in to your [Moralis dashboard](https://admin.moralis.io/), navigate to your project’s **Settings > Secrets**, and copy the value from **Web3 API Key - Default**.

+:::info Secure Your API Key - Best Practices for Cybersecurity Protecting your API key is critical in safeguarding your sensitive account information.
+Adhere to these cybersecurity best practices to ensure optimal API security:

+- **Restrict Access:** Only grant access to authorized users, ensuring secure user management.
-- Keep the key out of any version control system you might be using
+- **Avoid Version Control Exposure:** Exclude the key from any version control systems to prevent unauthorized access and potential data breaches.
-- Use a password manager or secret management service to control access to your key
+- **Leverage Secret Management Services:** Utilize reputable password managers or secret management services for enhanced security.
-- Don't embed your secret API key in web applications or in other places where the key could be easily obtained
+- **Prevent Public Exposure:** Do not embed the secret API key in publicly accessible web applications or forums, mitigating the risk of unauthorized access.
 :::